CamiloIntelindev/P5Theme/README.md

 2. Run `npm install` (if you need to modify CSS/JS).
 3. Build styles with `npm run build`.
 4. Activate the theme in Appearance → Themes.

+### CSS build via CI

+- The GitHub Actions workflow builds Tailwind on pushes/PRs that touch templates, Tailwind config, JS, or CSS.
+- When `dist/tailwind.css` changes, the bot commits it with `[skip ci]` to avoid loops.
+- Editors who don’t run Node locally can rely on the workflow: push changes (or merge PRs) and pull the updated `dist/tailwind.css` after the check completes.

 ## Theme Settings